Hershey Creamery Company: Financials

 Hershey Creamery Company is a publicly traded company, with only 36,000 shares available, which are listed on Pink Sheets and sold via the over-the-counter market.
 The company has fewer than 500 shareholders, primarily among the Holder family.
 Its stocks are considered to be "thinly traded" in that its shares are rarely traded, and then only a few shares are sold at a time.
 In 2006, the company maintained a 6.2 to 1 price-to-earnings ratio with no long-term debt and shareholders receive quarterly dividends and special dividends.

 In 1936, the company shares traded at $2.01 per share.
 The value of the stock continued to grow steadily and by 1996, shares were trading at $2,300 per share; and hitting as high as $3,600 a share in 2003.
 Though not required to provide U.S. Securities and Exchange Commission (SEC) filings, the company does distribute similar-style reports to its shareholders annually, and in the 1930s and 40s, its annual earnings were reported in the Christian Science Monitor.
 In 1936, the company reported a net income of $195,077, up nearly $10,000 from its 1935 earnings of $185,320.
 As the company grew, so did its earnings.
 In 2001, the company reported sales of $91.4 million, giving it a net profit of $4.6 million.
-Sales began declining, and by 2007, they were down to $44,800,000.

 Hershey Creamery ranked No. 90 in Dairy Foods magazine's 2005 list of the top 100 dairy companies, which ranks dairy companies based on annual sales.
 This was one rank higher than its 2004 rank of 91st.